JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 For instance, if I am reading a technical book and taking notes, I can classify this activity as _Deep_ in Attention, because I close my mind to any other sort of information*.
-On the other hand, if I am copying information from hand-written notes to a mindmap software, probably my mind can be significally free - therefore, I can say this is a _Shallow_ in Attention activity.
+On the other hand, if I am copying information from hand-written notes to a mindmap software, probably my mind can be significantly free - therefore, I can say this is a _Shallow_ in Attention activity.

 \* I like to listen to music during Deep Attention activities, but they serve just as background noise.